PromptExecution/rust-cargo-docs-rag-mcp/README.md

 # Rust Cargo Docs RAG MCP

-`rust-cargo-docs-rag-mcp` is an MCP (Model Context Protocol) server that provides Rust crate documentation lookup and search tools intended for LLM assistants and other tooling.
+`rust-cargo-docs-rag-mcp` is an MCP (Model Context Protocol) server that provides tools for Rust crate documentation lookup.
+It allows LLMs to look up documentation for Rust crates they are unfamiliar with.

 This README focuses on how to build, version, release, and install the project using two common paths:
 1. pkgx (build/install locally from source)